rcbell1/pyProjExample/README.md

 has given me problems making this work in the past.
 If you use anaconda just for virtual environment management, I recommend uninstalling anaconda and using virtualenv.\
 `pip install virtualenv`
-4. Create the virutal environment.\
+4. Create the virtual environment.\
 `mkdir -p ~/virtualenvs && virtualenv -p /usr/bin/python3.XX ~/virtualenvs/pyexamp`
 5. Activate the virtual environment you just created.\
 `source ~/virtualenvs/pyexamp/bin/activate`